Sign In / Sign Out

 - Map and Locations

 The mission of the Exploration Fellowships is to foster a leading, interdisciplinary postdoctoral fellowship program in the School of Earth and Space Exploration at ASU by attracting and supporting outstanding early-career scientists.
 Research areas within the School encompass theoretical and observational astronomy, cosmology, astrobiology, earth sciences, climate science, planetary sciences, exploration systems engineering, astronomical instrumentation, and science education.
+Applicants whose dissertation research was in any of these research areas, and especially those with aspirations to extend their portfolios in an interdisciplinary way, are encouraged to apply

 The Exploration Fellowship program typically appoints up to two new Fellows per year for three-year fellowship durations.
 Fellows are selected through a competitive proposal process in the fall.
 Watch the SESE website for information about future fellowship opportunities.